Students in the Criminal Defense Clinic have the opportunity to represent clients in court appearances, depositions, and negotiations.

 In addition, students participate in weekly classes and case rounds.

 Limited to students who have completed three semesters or more of law school and are eligible to receive a student practice license.
+This clinic cannot be taken simultaneously with the Prosecutorial Internship.

 The Advanced Criminal Defense Clinic offers students the opportunity to explore criminal defense in depth.